chromaui/chromatic-docs/test.md

 ## Next: Learn about UI Review

-💬Now that you're set to catch bugs, learn about how to invite other teammates into Chromatic's UI Review workflow to make sure that what gets shipped checks out with all stakeholders.
+Now that you can catch bugs automatically, learn about how to invite stakeholders into Chromatic's UI Review workflow to get the team sign off before merging.

 <a class="btn primary round" href="/review">Read next chapter</a>